Skip to content

 }

-Finally: The finally block is a code that will always be executed whether an exception was thrown or not.
-This is helpful with clean-up resources e.g. closing file and network connection
+The finally block is a code that will always be executed whether an exception has been thrown or not.
+This is helpful with clean-up resources, such as closing files and network connection.

 fun readMyFile(fileName: String) {